This was

 South Ferry in this instance.

-Perhaps the uber-drowsy commuter would have been better off waking up to no smartphone and, too, no guitar.
-He would have at least learned a valuable life lesson.
+Perhaps the uber-drowsy passenger would have been better off waking up to no smartphone and no guitar.
+At least, he would have learned a valuable life lesson.
 If his sleep requirements were not met when the train reached its last stop—South Ferry—and he headed uptown again, he might have found himself an underground crime statistic and learned that lesson the hard way.
 Maybe then he would think twice about getting stupefied beyond the pale and riding the subway back and forth—and back and forth again—with belongings of value there for the taking.
-Nowadays, subway conductors make regular announcements of the importance of being fully aware at all times of one's personal possessions.
+Nowadays, subway conductors make periodic announcements of the importance of being fully aware at all times of one's personal possessions.
 This weary traveler was Exhibit A of somebody being fully unaware.
 A guitar solo is in order.

 (Photos